OpenCTI-Platform/opencti/docs/docs/development/platform.md

 `yarn test:dev:resume`

-This command will NOT cleanup & initialize the test database and thus will be quicker to execute.
+This last command will NOT cleanup & initialize the test database and thus will be quicker to execute.

 ## Frontend